hiero-ledger/hiero-sdk-python/README_upstream.md

 ## Update Your Main

+Update your main easily with the latest python sdk main by visiting your repository https://github.com/your_name/hiero_sdk_python and clicking the sync fork button which is a few lines from the top near the right.

-Run these commands every time you want to update your branch with the latest main.
+Alternatively run these commands every time you want to update your branch with the latest main.

 ### 1. Switch to your local main branch
 ```bash